 Eastern Europe is in a state of flux.
 This has become particularly apparent in recent years, when supposed certainties have proved fragile in many post-Soviet countries.
 Not least, the conflict between Russia and Ukraine has shown that a broader perspective is needed to understand and respond appropriately to the diverse processes shaping the region.

 Developments in Eastern Europe often follow their own internal logic.
 The behaviour of the states in the region is shaped by specific perceptions of the outside world, as well as by the distinctive way in which each society is structured and the characteristics of its political system and economic and security interests.
 Only clearly focused regional research based on longer-term projects can provide the sound knowledge needed to explain these developments.

 As an independent institute, ZOiS sets its own research agenda.
 The topics chosen for its initial research priorities and projects reflected its aim of exploring and awakening interest in various aspects of Eastern Europe, with topical relevance and background analysis carrying equal weight here.
 However, we also think it is important to show that Eastern Europe is not confined to the eastern part of our continent but is present in diverse forms in this country too.
 With that in mind, one of the projects investigates the realities of Eastern European migrants in Germany.

-The development of our three research areas at ZOiS is well under way.
-Our researchers’ individual projects fall within three main topic areas: Stability and Change of Political Regimes, the Dynamics of Conflict, Migration and Diversity and Youth in Eastern Europe: Attitudes, Participation, and Mobility.
+The development of our four research areas at ZOiS is well under way.
+Our researchers' individual projects fall within four main topic areas: Stability and Change of Political Regimes, the Dynamics of Conflict, Migration and Diversity and Youth in Eastern Europe: Attitudes, Participation, and Mobility.
 “East Europe” is defined in broad terms and encompasses the post-Soviet space as well as Eastern and Central Europe.
 Russia, Ukraine, Moldova, the South Caucasus and Central Asia are currently the main focal points of our research, where we have strong regional expertise.